 We hope these tips help to ensure that Great Denham parkrun is fun and safe for everyone.

 All parkrun events use Age Grading to help athletes compare results.

 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.

 For more information, please see our Support

 This is a flat course in the newly established parkland at Great Denham.
-The start is next to the children’s play area at the north-west corner of the parkland.
-The course is run anti-clockwise for precisely two laps bringing runners back to the finish line, also next to the children’s play area
+The start is next to the children’s play area on the western edge of the parkland.
+The course is run anti-clockwise for precisely two laps bringing runners back to the finish line, also next to the children’s play area.

 There is a well-equipped children’s playground at the start.

 There are no public toilet facilities at Great Denham.